dorukozerr/someRandomProjects/README.md

 # someRandomProjects
-<h1>Recently i finished web development bootcamp course from app brewery.
+<h1>Recently I finished web development bootcamp course from app brewery.
 Theese are some projects I've done so far.
 Feel free to check them out!</h1>

 <h3>Project1- </h3>
 <p>Note app created with react.
-It was kind of useState and props practice.</p>
+It was useState and props practice.</p>

 <h3>Project2-</h3>
 <p>Basic dice game.
 I did this site at the begining of course.
 Used html css and javascript on this one.
 Declared 2 random number for each player and with if statements the winner gets determined.
 Page heading text manipulated with dom to show winner.</p>